jbequ5/SAGE-Enigma-Subnet/SAGE-Deep-Dive.md

 ## Example End-to-End Flow

 A miner launches an Enigma Machine run via the Streamlit wizard or autonomous CLI.
-The Operations Multi-Approach Planner analyzes the challenge, determines optimal N (for example 6), and generates distinct high-value approach profiles grounded in the latest KAS-acquired knowledge.
+The Operations Multi-Approach Planner analyzes the challenge, determines optimal N, and generates distinct high-value approach profiles grounded in the latest KAS-acquired knowledge.
 N parallel EM instances are deployed, each assigned one profile.

 Inside each EM instance, atomic sub-swarm workers decompose the problem and execute subtasks.
 When gaps appear, KAS is called to acquire immediate tools, specialty models, or research snippets.
 Results are sandbox-verified and injected in real time, producing enriched fragments.
 The instance applies local Solve gating (provenance, 7D verifier, replay guard) and lightweight Strategy ranking.

-Gated fragments, KAS results, and rich telemetry (per-approach performance, communication events, stall patterns) are pushed to secure feed vaults.
-Global Strategy mines and ranks the aggregated dataset, adding graph centrality, motifs, and cross-domain resonance.
+Gated fragments, KAS results, and rich telemetry are pushed to secure feed vaults.
+Global Strategy mines and ranks the aggregated dataset.
 The enriched intelligence flows to the Intelligence Subsystem.

 There, the Meta-RL Loop evaluates outcomes against the four (plus meta) objectives, the Neural-Net Scoring Head computes calibrated predictions, and the Hyperagent may trigger recursive KAS meta-hunts for improvements.
 High-value proposals are shadow-tested, approved within global tolerance, and pushed downward as meta-weights, updated approach templates, and distilled models.

 Meanwhile, the Economic Subsystem pulls relevant ranked intelligence and Defense hardening to upgrade raw BD/PD artifacts into sponsor-ready proposals or marketplace tools.
 Successful upgrades land with sponsors or sell in the Marketplace, generating revenue that expands prize pools and creates new high-value challenges.

 These new challenges flow back into Solve, closing the loop.
-The entire cycle — from individual run to global learning to economic value and back — compounds with every iteration.
+The entire cycle compounds with every iteration.
 Operations ensures scaling and package distribution, while KAS keeps every layer supplied with fresh, calibrated knowledge.
 The system gets measurably smarter and more valuable with every swarm.

 ## The Three Core Flywheels – Deep Dive